anthonysutardja/Punch-BLE-Bridge/README.md

 as an information relay between the device sensors and the Punch web server.

 ## Requirements
 You must have Node.js installed.
+Your bridge device must also support Bluetooth Low Energy (Bluetooth Smart).

 ## Installation